ikeadrift/jankyscroll/README.md

 ### [<span class="octicon octicon-link"></span>](#jankyscroll-20)jankyscroll **2.0**

-In order to bring users the most emergent janking experience, we've upgraded jankyscroll to version 2.0.
-This means we've added a third argument, `jank_method`, specifying the specific flavor of janking.
-There are three provided options:
+In order to surface powerful emergent janking patterns, we've made changes in the version jump to jankyscroll 2.0.
+We've added a third argument, `jank_method`, specifying a specific method of janking.
+Here are three provided options:

-* `"scroll"` (default) - Are you satisfied with the old jank?
-This is just that, the jank you know and love.
+* `"scroll"` (default) - The classic flavor of jank "enjoyed" by web users all around the globe.
-* `"offset"` - This is janking brought to the modern world.
-Instead of using obsolete shit to do shit, we're using CSS3, the best CSS since CSS2.
+* `"offset"` - I don't actually remember what this one does, and I'm not about to go find out.
-* `"hardcore"` - This option is for _hardcore_ jank junkies.
-Using advanced CSS3 technology, this will jank each element of the page separately.
+* `"hardcore"` - This option is for _hardcore_ jank junkies only.
+Using state of the art CSS3 technology, this will jank each element of the page separately.

     jankyscroll(400, 250, "hardcore");

-There is also a fourth option, supplying a custom jank function.
-This function takes a integer value, `jank_amount`.
-This allows for _incredible_ jank extensibility.
-For example, sideways janking:
+If you wish, you can supply a custom jank function.
+Your function should take an integer value called `jank_amount`.
+Creating your own jank function allows for _incredible_ extensibility.
+Here's sideways janking:

     jankyscroll(320, 160, function(jank_amount) {
         window.scrollBy(jank_amount, 0); // x, y